“A man who dares to waste one hour of time has not discovered the value of life.”

-Whether you’re a freelancer on a tight schedule, or a team leader who wants to make better use of employees’ hours, time management is probably your number one priority.
+Whether you’re a freelancer on a tight schedule, or a leader who wants to make better use of your team’s hours, time management is probably your number one priority.

 If you’re an independent professional, handling your time efficiently is key to your financial satisfaction and work-life balance.“A man who dares to waste one hour of time has not discovered the value of life.” ― Charles Darwin Click To Tweet

 As for team managers and employers, managing the way freelancers and external consultants use their logged hours is crucial for achieving high levels of productivity and ensuring profitability of projects.

 Enter time management apps – your partner in crime for boosting productivity.
 There are literally thousands of solutions on the market that you can choose from.
 While variety is great, it’s important to know what the main features to look for in a time management software are.

 But before we jump in reviewing the best time management software for freelancers and employers, what are the guiding principles of effective time management?